ErpNetDocs/tech/reference/config-options-reference.md

   The value is entered as an interpolated string.
 You can use also format specifiers. <br>
   For example "My info - {@Property1: VD} ; my store: {Warehouse}" will be displayed as "My info - 01:yes ; my store: Warehouse1"
 - b.The user sets it manually.

+## 56. DataSourceTableOptimizationDisabled

+- a.Action: When this key has value and this value is "1", all tables in the data source of the printout will be extracted from the database.
+In all other cases, only the data that is actually used by the layout of the printout will be extracted.
+- b.The user sets it manually